bjzhang/open_log/log2016linaro.markdown

            It discussed on irc.
 It is better that in email.
 Loop tianhong and hanjun.
       4. Andrew wafaa mentioned that it is glad if huawei could request commercial distro for ILP32.
 TODO: discuss with Hanjun, tianhong.
       5. Doing: Find a guy in our team to help me run latest kernel in our hardware.
-7. Tianhong will send me testcase and I will look for if the linaro employee could run the testcase on Cavium board.
+7. FAIL: Tianhong will send me testcase and I will look for if the linaro employee could run the testcase on Cavium board.
-8. Tianhong discuss scalebility on arm64 with Andrew Pinski.
+8. DONE: Tianhong discuss scalebility on arm64 with Andrew Pinski.
 Andrew suggest that look into the lex instruction introduced by arm64.
-9.  chat with Siddhesh Poyarekar who write glibc tunable configuration.
+9. DONE: chat with Siddhesh Poyarekar who write glibc tunable configuration.
 Also do the plan for toolchain team.
 10.  问下孙远，测试容器也能给开发用么？开发自测试，很不方便。
 9. TODO
-    1.   discuss with rengeng about bus scaling QoS.
+    1. DONE: discuss with rengeng about bus scaling QoS.
-    2.   discuss with Christeoffer and Julien about the contigous page hint.
+    2. CANCEL: discuss with Christeoffer and Julien about the contigous page hint.
-    3.  make sure there is not page hint in LKML.
+    3. CORRECT: make sure there is not page hint in LKML.
+        Arnd说社区没有.
-    4.  和alex shi/Mark Brown讨论ks补丁回合。
+    4. DONE: 和alex shi/Mark Brown讨论ks补丁回合。
+        alex说邮件讨论他和Mark赢了.  需要追踪.
-    5. Arnd told me that a guy(maxim) in toolchain hope kernel could improve the specint performance by enable the cont page hint of 64k pages.
+    5. TODO: Arnd told me that a guy(maxim) in toolchain hope kernel could improve the specint performance by enable the cont page hint of 64k pages.
 Try to catch this guy in dinner.
 Discuss with Laura Abbott https://www.kernel.org/doc/gorman/

 AAR:
 1. ILP32
     1. I should check the availability of toolchain guys as early as possible.
     2. Ryan told me the TSC deny the request of working on the build of ILP32 in June or July.
 Xinwei forward the email of TSC at that time, I should suggest linaro do that at that time.

-seage

 This week Linaro Power Team (PMWG) is having a set of themed hacking sessions focused on specific technical aspects of Linux power management.
 Here is the list of such sessions.